CornerstonePres/cornerstone-pres/_groups/thursday-evening-womens-group.md

 ---
 title: Thursday Evening Bible Study
 ---
-**This Small Group meets Thursdays at 6:45 p.m.**
+**This Small Group meets Thursdays at 7:00 p.m.**

-Tonight, August 12th, the group will be discussing Ch.
-6 in the book A Long Obedience in the Same Direction by Eugene Peterson and Psalm 124.
+Tonight, September 2nd, the group will be discussing Ch.
+9 in the book A Long Obedience in the Same Direction by Eugene Peterson

 If you would like more information about this small group, please do not hesitate to find out and ask questions: